HassaanAbbasi/Vector-Normalization/README.md

 # Vector-Normalization
-A tool that gets the norm of a given vector.
+This program calculates the norm of a given vector.
+To use it, run "normalize.exe" and follow the instructions in "instructions.txt".